Understanding Cost of Attendance

 cost of attendance

-What Is Cost of Attendance?
+What Is the Cost of Attendance?

 What’s the Difference Between Tuition and Cost of Attendance?

 Think of a college’s COA as its sticker price.
-In reality, loans, grants, scholarships, work-study jobs, and various other sources of funding mean that most students will never pay a full COA—at least not up front—but COA can still provide students and their parents with a useful starting point for financial planning.
+In reality, loans, grants, scholarships, work-study jobs, and various other sources of funding mean that most students will never pay a full COA—at least not upfront—but COA can still provide students and their parents with a useful starting point for financial planning.

 What Expenses Are Included in the Cost of Attendance?

-COA includes both major expenses such as tuition and room and board, and the numerous minor expenses associated with textbooks, transportation, off-campus dining, technology (e.g. the price of a new laptop), and loan fees.
+COA includes both major expenses, such as tuition and room and board, and the numerous minor expenses associated with textbooks, transportation, off-campus dining, technology (e.g., the price of a new laptop), and loan fees.

 COA also includes estimated costs for childcare, disability accommodations, and study abroad programs students may wish to apply for.